 IV.
 H. 2. b.
-Guidelines for a "Three-Paper Option" Dissertation format of the dissertation research and to ensure that our training provides the student with the best preparation for a productive research career.
+Guidelines for a "Three-Paper Option" Dissertation

+Instead of a traditional dissertation, the student has the option to adopt a three-paper format with all three papers related in a coherent fashion to the core idea of the dissertation.
+This option should be discussed and agreed upon by the dissertation chair and Ph.D.
+Program Coordinator.
+The purpose of this option is to provide some flexibility in the format of the dissertation research and to ensure that our training provides the student with the best preparation for a productive research career.
 This format allows the student to have at least three papers ready to be submitted or already submitted to journals when they start their academic career.
 The normal criteria for quality standards apply to both the traditional dissertation and the three-paper option.